 Fibromyalgia Basics

-Trying to figure out which foods could be making your fibromyalgia symptoms worse is a daunting task.
-A better approach would be to eliminate a few known offenders—if only you knew what they were!
+Trying to figure out which foods might be compounding your symptoms is a daunting task.
+A better approach would be to remove food additives that make fibromyalgia worse—if only you knew what they were!
 A study headed up by Kathleen F. Holton, Ph.D., M.P.H., of Oregon Health and Science University in Portland, could help reduce your dietary guessing-game.

 Dietary Toxins